salrashid123/grpc_xds/README.md

 Then wait a minute (really)

-The xDS server will rotate the valid endpoint targets it has (which is really one; a trivial example, truly).
+The xDS server will rotate the valid backend endpoint targets 60 seconds after it starts up (a trivial example, truly).
 The second target is the second port where the second gRPC endpoint is running.

-The next time you run the gRPC client, it will automatically received endpoint instructions from the xDS server and connect to the second gRPC server.

 thats it.